dboland/minc/BUILD.md

 	make kernel

-When the first stage was succesful, you will get the following output:
+When the first stage was succesful, you will get the following output.
+This means we are ready for Stage 2:

 	fatal error: machine/cdefs.h: No such file or directory

-This means we are ready for Stage 2.

-## Stage 2: build a minimal build system
+## Stage 2: build a minimal system

+A minimal system consists of the kernel, the BSD libc library , the boot program, the shell and some utilities.
+These will be made by the new system itself.

-Next, you will need to unmount the /mingw directory and mount the directory for your new system.
-This is be done by running the mount.sh script:
+To achieve this, you will need to unmount the /mingw directory.
+This is done by running the mount.sh script:

 	./mount.sh minc

-To finish the build:
+Now you can finish the build:

 	make all

+You now have a working OpenBSD system.
+To test this, you can run the **uname** command:

+	uname -a

+It should be similar to the following output:

+	OpenBSD dimension.sassenheim.dmz 6.1.0 MINC#20240915 i386